 Ally Bank only offers loans through dealerships, so you’ll need to apply through a dealership to get information on interest rates.
-Ally Bank offers competitive interest rates, but keep in mind that your credit rating and the amount of money that you put down will affect both your interest rates and your monthly payments.
+Ally offers competitive loan rates, but keep in mind that your credit score and the amount of money that you put down will affect both your interest rates and your monthly payments.

 Once those fees and charges are fully paid, the extra money will be applied toward your future loan payments.
 This type of repayment method can slow you down if you’re trying to pay off your loan quickly, since your extra payments aren’t going directly to your balance.

 Ally Bank Auto Loan Application Process

 You can’t apply for a loan directly with Ally.
 You will need to apply at a dealership that the bank partners with.
 Once you apply through the dealership, you’ll receive information about interest rates and loan terms.

 A dealership can help you to access several different types of auto loans, both through Ally and through other providers.
 This is ideal because it allows you to quickly compare interest rates and loan terms to find the loan that’s best for your needs.